Lileo0/SFR-News-Project/README.md

 You typically have multiple brokers to ensure that no data gets lost.

 in.sync.replica: In order to keep all 3 replicas in sync we use leaders and followers.
-A leader replica is a specified topic to which the producers sends messages.
+A leader replica is a specified topic to which the producers send messages.
 Consumers also typically fetch from the leader, but can be configured to do otherwise Follower replicas will fetch data from the leader in order to keep in sync.
-Once a leader has been defined and the followers are in sync that is called a in-sync replica set.
+Once a leader has been defined and the followers are in sync that is called an in-sync replica set.

-## Exercise 3
-### Analyze: How is the schema validated based on your selected compatibility mode?

-[todo]